-During the three months ended June 30, 2006, the Company incurred no costs and recorded no revenue in connection with related parties.
-On June 30, 2006, the Company's outstanding payables included \$38,900 payable to a related party.
-Accounts receivable at June 30, 2006 included \$46,883 due from a related party.
+During the nine months ended September 30, 2006, the Company incurred costs of \$62,500 related to work performed by an affiliate of a related party in connection with one of the Company's lead product programs.
+On September 30, 2006, the Company's outstanding payables included \$81,400 payable to the related party and its affiliate.
+Accounts receivable at September 30, 2006 included \$46,883 due from a related party.

-6. Notes Pavable
+7. Notes Payable

 On March 20, 2006, SIGA entered into a Bridge Note Purchase Agreement ("Note Purchase Agreement") with PharmAthene, Inc. ("PHTN") for the sale of three 8% Notes by SIGA, for \$1,000,000 each.
 The first, second and third Notes were issued on March 20, 2006, April 19, 2006, and June 19, 2006, respectively.
-The proceeds of the Notes are used by the Company for (i) expenses directly related to the development of SIGA's lead product, SIGA-246, (ii) expenses related to the Company's planned merger with PHTN and (iii) corporate overhead.
-Pursuant to a Security Agreement between the Company and PHTN, also entered into on March 20, 2006, the Notes are secured by a first priority security interest in the Company's assets (other than assets subject to the security interest granted to General Electric Capital Corporation).
+The proceeds of the Notes were used by the Company for (i) expenses directly related to the development of SIGA's lead product, SIGA-246, (ii) expenses related to the Company's planned merger with PHTN and (iii) corporate overhead.
+Pursuant to a Security Agreement between the Company and PHTN, also entered into on March 20, 2006, the Notes were secured by a first priority security interest in the Company's assets (other than assets subject to the security interest granted to General Electric Capital Corporation).
+On October 23, 2006, the Company paid PHTN \$3,114,400 in full repayment of the three notes and interest accrued thereon.